Is this grieving – or could it be PTSD after baby loss?

 Some symptoms of PTSD are:

-If you think you or someone you love might have PTSD, please know that life doesn’t have to be lived here.
-This isn’t the new normal after loss.
-There is hope and healing.
-I look forward to sharing my story of recovery in a series here on Still Standing Magazine.
+If you think you or someone you love might have PTSD after baby loss, please know that life doesn’t have to be lived here.
+This isn’t the new normal after a loss.
+There are hope and healing.